Carl7yan/bt_timer/README.md

 # bt_timer  # bt is short for Block Test
 apb-timer verification based on UVM

+This project is still not complete and has bugs, be careful ...

 only compile and simulate:
   - cd ./flow
   - modifiy cfg_new.mk